continuousdemo/wordpress-eb-demo/README.md

 Let's do a test, add a page to our WordPress, make a backup, update the build.local.properties with the new WordPress database backup url and run the **setup-dev** phing target.

-Now Let's continue to set our AWS Elastic BeanStalk environment.
+Now let's continue to set our AWS Elastic BeanStalk environment.

 ### Creating the EC2 Key Pair